NekSfyris/Nao-Keyboard-Teleoperation/README.md

 * ROS ( with a catkin environment )
 * naoqi_driver package

-Has been tested for ros-kinetic and opencv 3.3 .
+Has been tested for ros-kinetic and opencv 3.3.0 .

 ### Build

 After you downloaded the package, move it in your catkin workspace and :
 ```
-cd ~/catkin_ws
+$ cd ~/catkin_ws
-catkin_make
+$ catkin_make
 ```

 ### Run

 To run the package first run naoqi_driver in one terminal.
-Then :
+Then in another terminal :
 ```
-roslaunch nao_teleop_keyboard teleop_keyboard.launch
+$ roslaunch nao_teleop_keyboard teleop_keyboard.launch
 ```